appirio-tech/lc1-project/docs/basic_requirements_30045431.README.md

 		}
 	}

 When API is successful, the actual data object is returned with HTTP status code `200`.
-This is also what the AngularJS $resource service expects, makes easier to create AngularJS $resource.
+This is also what the AngularJS $resource service expects, makes it easier to create AngularJS $resource.

 ##### Sample successful response